 We arrived in Brasov, and as we disembarked I saw someone trying to help Magnolia with her bag.
-We had been coaching the girls on how to say “No” firmly when someone tries to help them with their luggage, because it could turn out to be a scammer.
+We had been coaching the girls on how to say “No” firmly when someone tries to help them with their luggage, because it could turn out to be a scammer who will demand a tip for their often paltry and unhelpful efforts.
 In this case, though, the perpetrator was our Couchsurfing host, Zsolt, who was actually trying to help.
 He had a good sense of humor about it.
 We would come to find out that he had a great sense of humor about everything!

 Zsolt drove us from Brasov to their home in Sfintu Gheorghe, where we met his wife Ildiko and their daughters Hongo (which means Heather – another flower girl) and Anna-Villo.
 We talked for a while, and then they offered us breakfast.
 And Zsolt offered us shots of Palinka – a plum brandy – to start it off.
 We were surprised, but we rolled with it.
 Zsolt offered me a less-strong version he had made with blueberries.
 We had sausages and bread and an amazing dish made of grilled eggplant and homemade mayonnaise that I can’t wait to try to make at home.